ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     !!! note ""
         For details, refer to [**OpenID Connect Configuration Files in SystemLink Server**](#openid-connect-configuration-files-in-systemlink-server).

-1. In SystemLink 2021R1 and later, configure the claim to use as the SystemLink user name.
+1. In SystemLink 2021R1 and later, configure the claim to use as the SystemLink username.
 This step is optional, but should be done before users begin using the server.

     !!! note ""
         For details, refer to [**Configuring the SystemLink Username**](#configuring-the-systemlink-username).